kishan79/express-protocol-docs/docs/guide2.md

 ### Intro

-  In this guide we will build a Dapp using Express Protocol SDK through which NFT makers/celebs can mint and sell their NFT collection directly on Ethereum.<br>
+  In this guide we will build a Dapp using Express Protocol SDK through which NFT makers/celebs can mint and Transfer their NFT collection directly on Ethereum.<br>
   Basically celebs and NFT creators can make their own collection and can drop NFTs, whenever they want.
   These NFT collection can later be traded using Express SDK.
   You need to connect a wallet, so make sure you have metamask wallet installed.